writecrow/crow_frontend/README.md

 npm install -g @angular/cli
 ng serve
 ```

+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 # Architecture
 Corpora are big-data applications.
 They must be able to perform complex searches on large datasets.
 Thanks to the precedents of Google and Amazon, people expect web-based search portals to be fast.
 Very fast.
 In order to meet this expectation, a number of contemporary web design patterns must be followed: